nesp-tsr3-1/tsx/README.rst

 For information about the Australian Threatened Species Index project, see https://tsx.org.au

-The code in this repository is responsible for data-import and pre-processing of data, and visualsation of the generated trend graphs and associated data.
+The code in this repository is responsible for data import and pre-processing of data, and visualsation of the generated trend graphs and associated data.

 User Guide